aws/aws-eks-best-practices/content/cost_optimization/cost_opt_observability.md

 topk_max(5, max_over_time(scrape_series_added[1h]))
 ```

-If you are using grafana you can use Grafana Lab’s Mimirtool to analyze your grafana dashboards and prometheus rules to identify unused high-cardinality metrics.
+If you are using grafana you can use Grafana Lab's Mimirtool to analyze your grafana dashboards and prometheus rules to identify unused high-cardinality metrics.
 Follow [this guide](https://grafana.com/docs/grafana-cloud/account-management/billing-and-usage/control-prometheus-metrics-usage/usage-analysis-mimirtool/?pg=blog&plcmt=body-txt#analyze-and-reduce-metrics-usage-with-grafana-mimirtool) on how to use the `mimirtool analyze` and `mimirtool analyze prometheus` commands to identify active metrics which are not referenced in your dashboards.

 ### Consider metric granularity